keberso/aws-eks-workshop/6-autoscaling-applications/README.md

     ```bash
     while true; do wget -q -O - http://php-apache; done
     ```
-3. In the previous terminal, watch the HPA with the fllowing command:
+3. In the previous terminal, watch the HPA with the following command:

     ```bash
     kubectl get hpa -w